Impact investing: Beyond the financial return

 “Civitas has created a national footprint and invested over £400m to achieve scale, social benefit and also fair levels of return that suit pension fund investors, while being much lower than a typical private equity investor would seek.”
 In November 2016, it raised £350m in an IPO.

-Cheyne Capital runs the Cheyne Social Property Impact Fund, which has £100m of capital raised from high-net-worth individuals and institutional investors such as pension funds.
+Cheyne Capital runs the Cheyne Social Property Impact Fund, which has raised capital from high-net-worth individuals and institutional investors such as pension funds.
 The seed investor is Big Society Capital, a social investment company funded by money recovered from dormant English bank accounts under a 2008 Act.

 Cheyne Capital says the fund aims to invest £900m to increase the capacity of the charities and social enterprises providing services such as supported housing for people with disabilities, affordable housing for those on low incomes, elderly care and specialised housing for people experiencing homelessness.